Skin Care after Spinal Cord Injury

 - Helps to control body temperature in hot and cold weather

-Skin has several layers of tissue that covers the body.
+Skin has several layers of tissue that cover the body.
 Some tissues are filled with tiny blood vessels that move oxygen and nutrients to the skin.
 The skin also has nerves, which send messages from different parts of the body to the brain.
-These make an individual aware of touch, pain and temperature.
+These provide awareness of touch, pain and temperature.
 Other nerves give information about where body and body parts (arms, legs) are positioned in space and whether they are lying on an object.

 Keeping Skin Healthy